Quacken8/PA1/README.md

 Each homework is in its own folder supplied with a README.md that contains the assignment and the test input-output files provided by the university.

+Every final and submitted version of the C code is tagged and every rust version that passes the same tests is tagged.

 ## Building and usage

 ### C